Bandurko/games_with_python/README.md

 # games_with_python
-Invent your oun computer games with python
+Invent your oun computer games with python (book)